stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 fantasy theme.
 Lately the Linux community has a new debug format called [ORC](https://lwn.net/Articles/728339/).

-Though this is a debugging format and usually stored in `.debug_frame`, `.debug_info`, etc sections, a stripped down version it is used for exception handling.
+Though DWARF is a debugging format and usually stored in `.debug_frame`, `.debug_info`, etc sections, a stripped down version it is used for exception handling.

-Each binary file that support unwinding contains the `.eh_frame` section to provide unwinding information.
+Each ELF binary that supports unwinding contains the `.eh_frame` section to provide unwinding information.
 This can be seen with the `readelf` program.

 ```